CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"The Stoics had always approved of participation in public life, and this stand struck a chord with the Roman aristocracy, whose code of values placed a premium on political and military activity." - Marcus Aurelius</p>
+<p>"A little flesh, a little breath, and a Reason to rule all – that is myself." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->